CDaubanton/optimisezcvenligne/README.md

 This is a Resume made with ReactJS for an homework, it uses Bootstrap and Font Awesome libraries

-## You can acces the site right now on : https://j8fs8q-5173.csb.app/
+## You can acces the site right now on : https://optimisezcvenligne.vercel.app/
-While on this site, make sure that you trust the link

 ## Project Setup